mayste/ITC_final_projct/README.md

 # Static/css & Templates

 These files contains the designs we used for our application that you can run using the *flask_server.py* file.
-Note: The fisrt run of our app will be slow as it download the pretrained weigths of the BERT model.
+Note: You need the procfile to run the app.
+The fisrt run will be slow as it downloads the pretrained weigths of the BERT model.

 ## Requirements.txt :